 In August 1876, the Central Pacific Railroad’s Berkeley Branch opened, running 3.84 miles from Shellmound via Adeline Street to downtown Berkeley.
 This was the opportunity many a Berkeley landowner had been waiting for.
 In the fall of that year, Joseph Clapp subdivided the southern half of his land into three blocks whose northern boundary was College Way (now Hearst Avenue).

 Clapp sold the first lots in block 2 to two railroad employees from Sacramento.
 Lot 8 (eventually 2005 Berkeley Way) was acquired by Samuel Clarence Clark, a Maine-born engineer employed by the Central Pacific Railroad.
 Clark and his wife, who had just moved to Berkeley, and whose residence in the 1878 Berkeley directory was listed on the West side of Shattuck Avenue near Addison Street, moved their house, a two-story Italianate, to Berkeley Way in December of that year, as reported in the Oakland Tribune.
-That house was first assessed in 1879).
+That house was first assessed in 1879.

 In this 1955 photo, the first Clark house (built c.
 1878) at 2005 Berkeley Way is partially visible on the right.
 (Ormsby Donogh files, BAHA archives)

 Lots 9 and 10—the future site of 2009 Berkeley Way—were purchased by George Allen Stoddard, a mechanical engineer and the chief draftsman of the Central Pacific Railroad’s shops in Sacramento.
 Stoddard appears to have bought these lots as a speculative investment, for he never moved to Berkeley, and his two lots remained unimproved for over a decade.

 In 1878, Joseph Clapp still owned all but one lot in block 1, including the only building on the block, assessed at $2,400.
 That building was Clapp’s Hall, which served as a meeting place for the Town Trustees, various social clubs and fraternal lodges, church services, and even school classes.
 Beginning in 1880, Clapp began listing himself in the city directory as a real estate dealer.
 About the same time, carpenter Ira A. Boynton built himself a new house on a parcel acquired from Clapp.
 Located on the southeast corner of Henry Street and College Way, it was the second building erected on block 1 of the Clapp Tract.